MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-user.md

 ---
-title: Access Cloud App Security with user context
+title: Access Defender for Cloud Apps with user context
-description: Learn how to create an application to get programmatic access to Cloud App Security on behalf of a user. ms.date: 04/14/2021 ms.topic: reference
+description: Learn how to create an application to get programmatic access to Defender for Cloud Apps on behalf of a user. ms.date: 04/14/2021 ms.topic: reference
 ---
-# Access Microsoft Cloud App Security API with user context (preview)
+# Access Microsoft Defender for Cloud Apps API with user context (preview)

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This page describes how to create an application to get programmatic access to Cloud App Security on behalf of a user.
+This page describes how to create an application to get programmatic access to Defender for Cloud Apps on behalf of a user.

-If you need programmatic access Microsoft Cloud App Security without a user, refer to [Access Microsoft Cloud App Security with application context](api-authentication-application.md).
+If you need programmatic access Microsoft Defender for Cloud Apps without a user, refer to [Access Microsoft Defender for Cloud Apps with application context](api-authentication-application.md).

 If you aren't sure which access you need, read the [Introduction page](api-authentication.md).

-Microsoft Cloud App Security exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will enable you to automate work flows and innovate based on Microsoft Cloud App Security capabilities.
+Microsoft Defender for Cloud Apps exposes much of its data and actions through a set of programmatic APIs.
+Those APIs will enable you to automate work flows and innovate based on Microsoft Defender for Cloud Apps capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

 In general, you’ll need to take the following steps to use the APIs:

 - Create an AAD application
 - Get an access token using this application
-- Use the token to access Cloud App Security API
+- Use the token to access Defender for Cloud Apps API

-This page explains how to create an AAD application, get an access token to Microsoft Cloud App Security and validate the token.
+This page explains how to create an AAD application, get an access token to Microsoft Defender for Cloud Apps and validate the token.

 >[!NOTE]
-> When accessing Microsoft Cloud App Security API on behalf of a user, you will need the correct Application permission and user permission.
+> When accessing Microsoft Defender for Cloud Apps API on behalf of a user, you will need the correct Application permission and user permission.
-> If you are not familiar with user permissions on Microsoft Cloud App Security, see [Manage admin access](manage-admins.md).
+> If you are not familiar with user permissions on Microsoft Defender for Cloud Apps, see [Manage admin access](manage-admins.md).

 >[!TIP]
 > If you have the permission to perform an action in the portal, you have the permission to perform the action in the API.